LegendDragon11/tm-for-php/README.md

 # tm-for-php Token Manager for your php projects
 Using OAuth in your project, presents token and other OAuth stuff.
 This libary is only for people who want a authorization on the server device! (not for websites)

+theres also a libary for node js, check /parcivad/tm

 [![Discord](https://img.shields.io/discord/690934524955197471?label=Discord&logo=discord)](https://discord.gg/MFhh5XEM2b)

 ## Import